Wednesday, February 28, 2018

-The story has as unusual ending, with a promise of a sequel focusing now on a female main character... this reminds me so much of a book I read a few years back titled “The Galadima Conspiracy,” which is equally a political thriller, with a similar thick plot.
+The story has an unusual ending, with a promise of a sequel focusing now on a female main character... this reminds me so much of a book I read a few years back titled “The Galadima Conspiracy,” which is equally a political thriller, with a similar thick plot.

-With a nice plot, beautiful dialogue, well researched setting and some interesting characters, it feels like you are a spectator in the book, moving from location to location to see what everyone is up to.
+With a nice plot, beautiful dialogue, well-researched setting, and some interesting characters, it feels like you are a spectator in the book, moving from location to location to see what everyone is up to.

-The only things that threatened the otherwise action packed, fast pace were the descriptions and all the stories behind each character, especially as there were a lot of characters.
+The only things that threatened the otherwise action-packed, fast pace were the descriptions and all the stories behind each character, especially as there were a lot of characters.
 Although the descriptions give you a feel and touch of the story, sometimes they were unnecessary and ate into the flow of the book.
-For instance, in the middle of an action or an assassination, the assassin stops to think about his past that adds no meaning to the story; or we suddenly get a description of the rug, curtain or armchair in his target’s house.
+For instance, in the middle of an action or an assassination, the assassin stops to think about his past that adds no meaning to the story; or we suddenly get a description of the rug, curtain, or armchair in his target’s house.
 It slows down the pace for me.

 In every book I always have a favourite line or setting, and mine was about a small boy running away from armed Niger Delta militants at night.
-He runs into the arms of an ex-US ranger tasked to rescue one of the hostages, sights his night vision goggles and faints - that part got me laughing so hard.
+He runs into the arms of an ex-US ranger tasked to rescue one of the hostages, sights his night-vision goggles, and faints - that part got me laughing so hard.

 It was an interesting and entertaining read.